We're going to be talking about, we're going to be talking about Julian Assange.

 What's your message to the press, sir?

-Do you think, John, this is served, sir?
+Do you think this is served, sir?

 Keep on me, keep on me.

-Can I give you one third?
+Can I give you one, sir?

-Can I give you one hour service?
+Can I give you one of our shirts, please?

 How many in this one?

-So and then this is him when he lands in Australia.
+So, and then this is him when he lands in Australia.

-Now walking free after pleading guilty to violating US espionage law.
+Now, walking free after pleading guilty to violating U.S. espionage law.

 Assange court on the end.